Close Menu

 • Maintain consistency: if you start describing someone as serious, keep that trait through the paragraph.

-See also The Opposite of List: A Complete Guide to Understanding and Using the Concept Effectively
+See also Unlocking the Opposite of Unfriendly: A Complete Guide to Positive Language in English

 Examples of Proper Usage: